MACP Control Plane — Architecture

 Key Design Decisions

-2. Three-layer event pipeline: Raw events → canonical events → projections.
-Raw events preserve the original runtime data; canonical events provide a normalized, typed view.
+2. Three-layer event pipeline: Raw → canonical → projections.
+Raw preserves original data; canonical provides normalized, typed view.

-4. Transactional event persistence: Sequence allocation + event persistence happen within a single database transaction to prevent gaps.
+5. Transactional event persistence: Sequence allocation + persistence in single DB transaction.